 Soccer Drills to Develop Your Weak Foot

-Try these tips from CoachUp and you'll be ripping shots with that underappreciated boot in no time!
+Try these tips and you'll be ripping shots with that under appreciated boot in no time!

-- It may sound simple but: monkey see, monkey do!
-The more you pay attention to your subtile nuances and styles, the quicker your skills will translate to the other side.
+It may sound simple but: monkey see, monkey do!
+The more you pay attention to your subtle nuances and styles, the quicker your skills will translate to the other side.

 Passing and Trapping Drills

-- Remember, the goal is to develop your weak foot, so don’t revert to passing and trapping with your dominant one.
-Like riding a bike, most of these exercises become muscle memory -- so good habits and effort will break through the surface eventually, even if it's tough at first.
+Pro Tip: Don’t revert to passing and trapping with your dominant one.
+Like riding a bike, most of these exercises become muscle memory - so good habits and effort will break through the surface eventually, even if it's tough at first.

 Practice, Practice, Practice